telerik/kendo-ui-core/docs/web/treelist/overview.md

     </script>
 ```

+### Events
-## Subscribing to the events of Kendo UI TreeList

-The treelist widget supports a set of [events](/api/javascript/ui/treelist#events) which you can subscribe to.
+Kendo UI TreeList supports a set of [events](/api/javascript/ui/treelist#events) you can subscribe to.

 There are two ways to handle events:

-* Specify the JavaScript function which will handle the event during widget initialization.
+* Specify the JavaScript function which will handle the event during the initialization of the widget.
-* Use the `bind` method of the widget.
+* Use the `bind` method of the widget after initialization.

 The event handler is the JavaScript function invoked when the event is fired.
 The argument of the event handler is a JavaScript object which contains event-specific data.
-You can get a reference of the widget which fired the event via the `sender` field of the event argument.
+Get a reference of the widget, which fired the event, via the `sender` field of the event argument.
 The function context of the event handler (available via the `this` keyword) is set to the instance of the widget which fired the event.

-### Example - subscribe to a treelist event during initialization
+The example below demonstrates how to subscribe to a TreeList event during the initialization of the widget.

+###### Example

 ```html
     <div id="treelist"></div>